Adaptive Greedy Frame Selection for Long Video Understanding: Introduction

 \section{Introduction}

-Large vision-language models (VLMs) are increasingly applied to video question answering and multimodal reasoning, but long videos remain a bottleneck: feeding more frames quickly exceeds practical compute budgets and context limits, while sparse sampling can miss rare yet decisive moments.
-Recent work tackles long-form video understanding with memory mechanisms and sparse representations (e.g., compressing dense tokens into structured memories)~\cite{Song_2024_CVPR}, hierarchical or adaptive video representations~\cite{Wang_2025_CVPR}, retrieval-augmented pipelines that iteratively search for missing evidence~\cite{Ma_2025_CVPR}, and training-free or lightweight frame selection heuristics that improve downstream VLM accuracy~\cite{Liu_2025_CVPR}.
-In parallel, learnable selection policies and optimization-based samplers have been proposed to choose informative frames under a strict budget~\cite{Buch_2025_CVPR,Tang_2025_CVPR,yao-etal-2025-generative}.
-Meanwhile, long-video benchmarks such as Video-MME and LongVideoBench highlight that performance gains often correlate with a model's ability to allocate its limited visual tokens to the right temporal evidence~\cite{Fu_2025_CVPR,wu2024longvideobench}.
+Large vision--language models (VLMs) are increasingly applied to video question answering and multimodal reasoning, but long videos remain difficult to process under fixed context and compute budgets.
+Feeding more frames quickly increases visual-token cost, whereas sparse sampling can miss rare but decisive moments.
+Recent work addresses this bottleneck with memory mechanisms and sparse representations~\cite{Song_2024_CVPR}, hierarchical or adaptive video representations~\cite{Wang_2025_CVPR}, retrieval-augmented pipelines~\cite{Ma_2025_CVPR}, and training-free or lightweight frame-selection heuristics~\cite{Liu_2025_CVPR}.
+In parallel, learnable selection policies and optimization-based samplers have been proposed to choose informative frames under strict budgets~\cite{Buch_2025_CVPR,Tang_2025_CVPR,yao-etal-2025-generative}.
+Benchmarks such as Video-MME and LongVideoBench further show that long-video performance depends strongly on how well a model allocates limited visual tokens to relevant temporal evidence~\cite{Fu_2025_CVPR,wu2024longvideobench}.